 Sierra Leone is located in West Africa.
 It had a thriving cooperative movement prior to its decade long civil war, which ended in 2002.
-In 2010, there were only ten credit unions left with a total membership of 2,000.
+In 2009, there were only ten credit unions left with a total membership of 2,000.
 In 2013 the ILCU Foundation, in partnership with the Co-operative Development Foundation of Canada (CDF) and the Credit Union Association of Ghana (CUA), set out to revitalise the credit union movement and expand financial services to thousands of communities in Sierra Leone.
 This project began successfully and progressed; however, in early 2014 the largest and most complex Ebola outbreak in history led to its suspension and the Technical Advisor who was overseeing the project had to leave the country.
-In November 2015 Sierra Leone was declared Ebola free and the ILCU Foundation was in a position to commence its work on re-building sustainable credit unions.
+In November 2015 Sierra Leone was declared Ebola free and we were in a position to commence our work on re-building sustainable credit unions.

 In September 2015, the project was reactivated and to ensure the successful delivery of the project a full-time country manager has been employed to oversee the work.
 The project has engaged with 20 credit unions from across the West African nation and while the project was suspended credit unions have reported an increase in membership and assets whilst continuing to support their members needs.